 - play_duration — the number of seconds until video playback stops.
 The default value is

 off.
 Useful for saving traffic.

-realtime — enables broadcasts via low latency protocols.
+realtime (realtime=true) — enables broadcasts via low latency protocols.
 Automatically selects from MSE-LD, RTMP or WebRTC.
-Is disabled by default, set the
+Is 'false' by default, set the

 truevalue to enable video playback with low latency.